grafana/mimir/docs/sources/mimir/references/reference-http-api/index.md

   - Mimir querying
 ---

-# Reference: Grafana Mimir HTTP API
+# Grafana Mimir HTTP API

 Grafana Mimir exposes an HTTP API that you can use to write and query time series data, and operate the cluster.